EpicLulz1509/GoogleMeetingsBot2.0/README.md

 put your mail id and pass in lines 11 and 12

-put requred day in line 107
+put required day in line 107

 put your required google meet links in lines 99 to 103